 In some cases, your current supplier might be your website designer who has also provided your domain registration and hosting on a proprietary CMS system.
-Escaping from a situation like that can be slightly more awkward as that may preclude them giving you access to control panel and FTP.
+Escaping from a situation like that can be slightly more awkward as that may preclude them from giving you access to the control panel and FTP.
 Worse, you might not find another service provider with a compatible system…

-Regardless of the reason, its much easier to execute a move now than it was a decade ago, and there’s certainly plenty of hosting options to select from.
-Some hosting companies even offer technical support to assist you with your move to their server.
+Regardless of the reason, it’s much easier to execute a move now than it was a decade ago, and there are certainly plenty of hosting options to select from.
+Most hosting companies offer technical support to assist you with your move to their server.

 In general, most designers, hosting companies and registrars providing website maintenance packages will respond in a professional manner to your requests for the information required to effect a website move.
 Doing otherwise places their business at risk, as the national domain registrar enforces compliance with the rules.

-If the relocation to a new hosting provider requires transfer of your domain registration to a new registrar, that’s a complication but far from insurmountable.
+If the relocation to a new hosting provider requires the transfer of your domain registration to a new registrar, that’s a complication but far from insurmountable.
 Choose your new provider and use their domain migration tools to initiate a change of registrar.
 The old registrar is obliged to cooperate promptly, and will probably send you a verification email to ensure you authorised the change.
-The process is usually completed with a couple of days.
+The process is usually completed within a couple of days.

 Making a move requires three sets of basic information as follows: